iBowler1995/lAZy/README.md

 # Welcome to the lAZy (formerly known as Lazy Azure Administrator) Project!

-Azure Administrator (AA) is a simple GUI application designed to handle most of your help desk needs.
-It currently focuses on user and group management, but future updates I plan to bring will add even more features such as mailbox management and AAD/Intune device management!
+lAZy is a simple GUI application designed to handle most of your Azure and Intune Help Desk needs.

 # How to Install
 lAZy is lightweight and extremely simple to install.
 Launch the MSI manually and click through the setup wizard, or install it programatically using the following command: